Sainava/Transaction-Processing-System/README.md

 This project was initially based on a scaffold provided as part of the JPMorgan Chase Virtual Experience Program on Forage, and has been adapted to explore real-world backend system design concepts.

 ---

-**Note:** This is an educational project completed as part of a virtual internship program.